The-Devoyage/graphql-mailer/README.md

 # Graphql Mailer

-Easily add and run an automated mailing service that your API can use to send templated and dynamically injected emails with the @the-devoyage/graphql-mailer.
+An easy to add and run automated mailing service that your API can use to send templated and dynamically injected emails to users.

 Uses Gmail/Google OAuth for the email service, but this can be easily changed to any other service.

+Use the service out of the box, or use it as a starting point to customize to your own needs.

 ## Features and Highlights